Pro Football Reference Blog

 218

-Another blindside protector who is also climbing above 10,000 snaps as an NFL LT is Duane Brown.
-The Virginia Tech product has played on the OL of the Houston Texans, Seattle Seahawks, and New York Jets, starting over 200 games.
-Duane has been chosen as an All-Pro and has been on five Pro Bowl rosters thus far in his successful career as an NFL left tackle.
+Another blindside protector who finished above 11,000 snaps as an NFL LT is Duane Brown.
+The Virginia Tech product played on the OL of the Houston Texans, Seattle Seahawks, and New York Jets, starting 220 games.
+Duane was chosen as an All-Pro and was on five Pro Bowl rosters in his successful career as an NFL left tackle.

 Most Accolades at Left Tackle